Aaron J. Leonard

 Aaron J. Leonard is an American author with a particular focus on the history of radicalism and state suppression.

 Biography

 Leonard was born in Herkimer, New York.
+He became politically active as a teenager, forming a left-leaning group called the Stoned Rabbits Peoples Party, with his fellow high school students in his home town.
+On graduation he moved to the Pacific Northwest where he began working with the Revolutionary Communist Party, first with the Unemployed Workers Organizing Committee (UWOC), then the Revolutionary Communist Youth Brigade (RCYB), and finally writing for its newspaper, the Revolutionary Worker, before breaking with the group in the early 00s.

 He has a BA in Social Sciences and History.
 He graduated, magna cum laude, from New York University in 2012.
-He lives in Los Angeles.
+In 2017 he began work on a PhD in history at UC Irvine, but withdrew to pursue writing full time.
+He lives in Sacramento.

 Works

 He is the author of Heavy Radicals: The FBI’s Secret War on America’s Maoists (Zer0 Books 2015, ISBN 978-1-78279-534-6) and A Threat of the First Magnitude—FBI Counterintelligence & Infiltration: From the Communist Party to the Revolutionary Union.(Repeater Books, 2018, ISBN 9781910924709).

 In 2020 he published The Folk Singers and the Bureau (Repeater Books).
 Joe Pagetta, writing in America magazine said, "Aaron J. Leonard’s new book, The Folk Singers and the Bureau, draws from almost 10,000 pages of F.B.I. files on an array of folk artists.
 It aims to illustrate the considerable impact that the U.S. government’s campaign against Communism had on folk artists in the 1940s and early ’50s."
 Daniel Rosenberg, in American Communist History wrote: "Aaron J. Leonard has contributed a solid piece of research to the history of FBI repression of the Communist Party USA by tracing the surveillance, investigation, and harassment of folk singers, many of whom belonged or were sympathetic to the Party."